adriwco/adriwco/README.md

 ---

-Aqui estão as tecnologias e ferramentas que utilizo no meu dia a dia:
+As tecnologias e ferramentas que utilizo no meu dia a dia:

 | Categoria | Tecnologias |
 | :--- | :--- |